 The Law and the Tablets

 How do the interpreters of the law handle the Law these days?
-A recent case before the Supreme Court regarding free speech concerned a group named Summum, which wanted to post its Seven Aphorisms” alongside a Ten Commandments monument in a public park in Pleasant Grove, Utah.
+A 2009 case before the Supreme Court regarding free speech concerned a group named Summum, which wanted to post its Seven Aphorisms” alongside a Ten Commandments monument in a public park in Pleasant Grove, Utah.

 Summum Bonum Amen Ra, born Claude Nowell, said he was visited by extraterrestrial beings, inspiring him to found the Church of Summum in 1975.
 The church, whose rites include sacramental nectar, pyramids and mummies, believes that Moses intended to deliver the Seven Aphorisms to the Hebrew people, but gave them the Ten Commandments instead!
 A sampling of the Seven Aphorisms reveals this “gem”: “Nothing rests; everything moves; everything vibrates.”